typescript-eslint/typescript-eslint/docs/getting-started/linting/TYPED_LINTING.md

  };
 ```

-The first change is adding the `parserOptions` configuration:
+In more detail:

 - `parserOptions.tsconfigRootDir` tells our parser the absolute path of your project's root directory.
 - `parserOptions.project` tells our parser the relative path where your project's `tsconfig.json` is.
   - If your project is a multi-package monorepo, see [our docs on configuring a monorepo](./MONOREPO.md).
 - `plugin:@typescript-eslint/recommended-requiring-type-checking` is another recommended configuration we provide.
 This one contains rules that specifically require type information.

-With that done, simply run the same lint command you ran before.
+With that done, run the same lint command you ran before.
 You will see new rules reporting errors based on type information!

-## Performance
+## FAQs

+### How is performance?

 _But wait_ - I hear you exclaim - _why would you ever not want type-aware rules?_